justin13601/ACES/README.md

 ## Instructions for Use

 1. **Prepare a Task Configuration File**: Define your predicates and task windows according to your research needs.
 Please see below or [here](https://eventstreamaces.readthedocs.io/en/latest/configuration.html) for details regarding the configuration language.
-2. **Get Predicates DataFrame**: Process your dataset according to instructions for the [MEDS](https://github.com/Medical-Event-Data-Standard/meds) or [ESGPT](https://github.com/mmcdermott/EventStreamGPT) standard so you can leverage ACES to automatically create the predicates dataframe.
+2. **Get Predicates DataFrame**: Process your dataset according to the instructions for the [MEDS](https://github.com/Medical-Event-Data-Standard/meds) (single-nested or un-nested) or [ESGPT](https://github.com/mmcdermott/EventStreamGPT) standard so you can leverage ACES to automatically create the predicates dataframe.
 You can also create your own predicates dataframe directly (more information below and [here](https://eventstreamaces.readthedocs.io/en/latest/notebooks/predicates.html)).
 3. **Execute Query**: A query may be executed using either the command-line interface or by importing the package in Python:

 ### Command-Line Interface: